 Mt.
 Nebo has been definitely and officially designated as the location of a Civilian Conservation Corps camp, due to the active and untiring efforts of the Dardanelle Chamber of Commerce, and it is expected that next Monday an advance crew from Camp Pike will arrive to clear the site and erect quarters, mess shacks, etc., for the 200 workers who will spend the next year improving and beautifying our great summer resort and State Park.

-June 19th.
+The entire 200 men should be encamped on Mt.
+Nebo by Monday, June 19th.